nitin42/word-classes-visualiser/README.md

 - Scroll up/down within the graph container to scale up/down.

 - Click on each node.
+Every node in the graph is interactive and can be clicked.